 Periods of adverse weather that have the ability to impact dam safety may require additional staff to be on-call or prepared to execute response actions.
-The Operations Manager, in collaboration with the dam operator will make staffing recommendations to IRWD and SWD leadership during times of predicted adverse weather.
+The Director of Water and Recycling Operations, in collaboration with the dam operator will make staffing recommendations to IRWD leadership during times of predicted adverse weather.
 Response time to an emergency situation may be lengthened by 30 minutes during periods of adverse weather.
 See information in Section 7.3 on site access and alternative points of access.
 Some of the access points to the dam are dirt roads, which, during adverse weather, may require four-wheel drive or high clearance vehicles.